Narrative Explorations

 Capturing stories of ventilation

-Our narrative explorations will be led by the Community Researcher Co-operative, a group of experts-by-experience that will employ virtual narrative methods to capture participants' stories of ventilation.
-Our Community Researcher Co-operative will be supported by our Community Researcher Lead Suzanne Glover, our Research Associate Jennifer Kettle and our community partner Pathfinders Neuromuscular Alliance.
+Our narrative explorations are co-led by our Community Researcher Co-operative, a group of experts-by-experience employing virtual narrative methods to capture participants' stories of ventilation.
+Our Community Researcher Co-operative is supported by our Community Researcher Lead Suzanne Glover, our Research Associate Jennifer Kettle and our community partner Pathfinders Neuromuscular Alliance.

 Often non-academic co-researchers are included in inquiry only in tokenistic ways; for example, they may be routinely excluded from the parts of the research that are deemed the preserve of academics, such as analysis and publication (Liddiard et al. 2019).
 To counter this, our narrative data collection and analyses throughout the project will be accessible, collaborative and co-led by the Community Researcher Co-operative, who will work as researchers across the project (see Liddiard et al. 2022).